 6. Legal framework and compliance

-Laws safeguard companies and consumers while setting operational boundaries.
-Regulations such as GDPR and CCPA govern how organizations collect and use customer data.
-Marketing claims require verification, and intellectual property protection is critical in global digital markets.
+Legal requirements protect consumers and set clear operational limits.
+Regulations such as GDPR and CCPA govern how customer data is collected and used.
+Marketing claims must be substantiated, and intellectual property protection remains critical in global digital markets.
+Compliance is not optional, and reputational damage from missteps can be significant.

 7. Demographic changes and patterns